 Prescriptions for Sodium-Glucose Co-Transporter 2 (SGLT2) Inhibitors and combination products will be reimbursed when:

-The prescriber has obtained an approved clinical pre-authorization.
+The prescriber has obtained an approved clinical authorization.

 Prior Use of Metformin Required (SGLT2 Inhibitors Only)

 An incoming pharmacy claim for a SGLT2 inhibitor will require evidence of previous use of metformin or a paid claim for the requested medication or another medication within the same therapeutic class.